TaeGyungKim/Security_Homework/README.md

 # AES_Homework
-# Homework of Infomation Security
+# Homework of Security Lecture
-# This is project used of AES Algorithm by GO
+# This is project used to AES Algorithm by GO
 #